JiaweiSheng/CasEE/README.md

 2. Train/Dev/Test the model: Run as follows to train/dev/test the model:

 ```
-CUDA_VISIBLE_DEVICES=0 nohup python -u main.py --output_model_path ./models_save/model.bin --do_train True --do_eval True --do_test True >logs/model.log &
+CUDA_VISIBLE_DEVICES=0 nohup python -u main.py --output_model_path ./models_save/model.bin --do_train True --do_eval True --do_test True > logs/model.log &
 ```

 The hyper-parameters are recorded in ``/utils/params.py``.
 We adopt ``bert-base-chinese`` as our pretrained language model.
-For extention, you could also try other hyper-parameters for even better performance.
+For extention, you could also try further hyper-parameters for even better performance.

 # Citation